 External radio frequency signals can cloud the data collected by MRI machines.
 That’s why these important medical devices are housed inside Faraday cage-like rooms.

 You know that mesh on the inside of your microwave door?
 You guessed it: Faraday cage.
-In this case, the cage works in reverse, so the microwave radiation only cooks what’s on the inside of the oven.
+In this case, the cage works in reverse, so the microwave radiation cooks just what’s on the inside.

 When might you need a heavy-duty metal-lined protective suit?
 Not very often, but most certainly when you’re a lineman working on high-voltage power lines.